ksmithHWR/FORTmod_public/README.md

  1. Open a Terminal and type `sudo apt install gfortran`.
  2. After the installation is complete (with default options), type `gfortran --version`.
 You should get a response that begins: `gcc (Ubuntu 5.4.0-6ubuntu1~16.04.10) 5.4.0 20160609 ...`

 The next tool to get is Anaconda/Miniconda.
-If already have one of these you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
+If you already have one of these, you are all set (I recommend doing step 4 below to make sure what you have is working correctly).
 It does not matter whether you have Python 2.X or Python 3.X.
 Python versioning gets dealt with later in these instructions as a part of the setting up the [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 If you don't already have Anaconda/Miniconda, I recommend working with Miniconda Python 2.7 for the Streeter-Phelps model.
 The following instructions assume you made that choice.

  1. Download the [Miniconda](https://conda.io/miniconda.html) bash installer.
  2. Open a Terminal and change directories to the directory where the bash script was saved.